Brownstones in New York City & Everything You Should Know About Them

 In addition to the historic charm, brownstones /townhouses offer lots of versatility for layout and design, but they can be costly to purchase and maintain – especially in prime locations.
 Upkeep may also be more intensive than with newer buildings due to aging infrastructure.

 Another consideration is that brownstones located in historic districts are subject to restrictions on the exterior of the building, requiring approval from the Landmarks Preservation Commission for any renovations or changes.
 Yet many people still opt for this type of residence in New York City due to its unique character, rich history and prime locations.
+If you are looking for New York City brownstone for sale feel free to reach out to us whether you are looking on historic district or prefer something on a non landmarked block.

 brownstones in new york city